-The publishing platform that the nonprofit Banyan Project Inc. has developed for affiliated community-level news co-ops is tailored to Banyan’s multifaceted model — and it is far more robust than community-level news efforts can be expected to develop for themselves.
+The publishing platform that Banyan has developed for affiliated community-level news co-ops is tailored to Banyan’s multifaceted community-institution model — and it is far more robust than community-level news efforts can be expected to develop for themselves.

 The platform’s foundation melds two powerful off-the-shelf software applications, and Banyan amplifies their impact with distinctive digital tools it developed.
 The platform’s public face is Largo, an open-source WordPress framework created and managed by the Institute for Nonprofit News and in use by more than 200 news sites in the U.S. and abroad.
 The platform’s back end is NationBuilder, a database integrated with an array of digital tools that’s popular with political, labor and cooperative organizers.
 Banyan’s hybrid platform was developed with $35,000 in Knight Foundation funding received when INN selected Banyan as an Innovation Fund Grant winner.
 Banyan’s digital tools are open source and available at no cost to any news site that can make use of them, whether they affiliate with Banyan or not.

 The platform includes six crucial components, some of which arise from the tools Banyan is developing, some from Largo, and some from NationBuilder:

 - CMS/Publishing: The platform brings together news, features and other information — text, still photography, audio, video and data display — into a seamless news presentation.
-In Banyan’s model, affiliated co-ops offer readers a variety of ways to read a co-op’s journalism in addition to going directly to its home page, with options from once-daily emails of headlines to RSS to email alerts.
+In Banyan’s model, affiliated co-ops offer readers a variety of ways to read a co-op’s journalism in addition to going directly to its home page, with options from once-daily emails of headlines to RSS to text alerts.